cqframework/mct-ig/input/pagecontent/technical-requirements.md

 ##### Goals and Guidelines

+#### 3.1.1 Safety Requirements

+The measure calculation tool must conform to the safety and privacy requirements of any site in which it is implemented.
+The system requires site-based implementation for operation and is designed in such a way that implementation will be executed fully within a site firewall.
+For any safety or privacy concerns related to clinical quality measure logic, please refer to the details of the specific measures being evaluated.

 ##### Development Methods and Contingencies

 Scrum is an Agile methodology that allows the project team to focus on delivering the highest business value in the shortest time.
 It allows the project team to rapidly and repeatedly inspect actual working software (every 2 weeks).
 The business sets the priorities, and teams self-organize to determine the best way to deliver the highest priority features.
 Every 2 weeks any stakeholder can see real working software and decide to release it as is or continue to enhance it for another sprint.
 This rapid and iterative approach has been quickly gaining acceptance within the informatics community (Kannan et al., 2019).